OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 function, aka eta-expansion.
 E.g., `let x = ref None` could be made polymorphic by making `x` a function, e.g., `let x () = ref None`
-- If the problematic type is abstract, then the compiler can't perform the variance analysis on it.
-You can expose that some type variables of your abstract type are covariant, by making the variance annotations, e.g., `type +'a t` in the  signature will tell the compiler that values of that type could be safely given the polymorphic type.
-(Of course, the definition should correspond to the specification, that is checked by the compiler, for example, `type +'a t = 'a list` would be accepted by the type checker, where `type +'a t = 'a ref` will be rejected).
+- If the problematic type is abstract, then the compiler can't perform variance analysis on it.
+You can expose that some type variables of your abstract type are covariant by making variance annotations.
+For example, `type +'a t` in the  signature will tell the compiler that values of that type could be safely given a polymorphic type.
+(Of course, the definition must correspond to the specification that is checked by the compiler.
+For example, `type +'a t = 'a list` would be accepted by the type checker, where `type +'a t = 'a ref` will be rejected.)
 - If nothing else helps, then you need to manually annotate your value with a concrete type and/or hide it from the interface (by adding an mli file).